michaelhaaf/toolboxes/README.md

 This fork features the following customizations that I find useful that, if generally useful, I may contribute upstream:

-- custom distrobox image definition based on the upstream `wolfi` image
+- two custom distrobox image definition based on the upstream `wolfi` image
-- sample `.config/container` configurations that enable [podman systemd quadlets][podman-quadlets] on user login, symlinked to this repository using [GNU Stow][gnu-stow]
+- `.config/container` configurations for fedora, ubuntu, arch, and custom image [podman systemd quadlets][podman-quadlets].
+- quadlet dotfile management using [GNU Stow][gnu-stow]
-- github actions for CI/CD for all customizations
+- github actions for CI/CD for any image customizations
 - documentation demonstrating how to set this up yourself and what the expected behavior should be

 Feel free to adapt and use these customizations yourself -- this fork retains the [Apache License 2.0](./LICENSE) license of the [upstream repository][upstream]